logo

 Question: Do I need certification to become a teacher’s assistant?

-Answer: While many opportunities require assistant teachers to hold certification, in some cases the base qualification is a high school diploma or associate’s degree.
-Paraprofessional certifications are offered for teaching assistants who have the required education in many states.
+Answer: While many jobs require assistant teachers to hold certification, others just require a high school diploma or associate’s degree.
+Paraprofessional certifications are offered for teaching assistants with the required education in many states.
 Your state board of education or local teacher preparation program can provide specific information on the requirements for teacher’s assistants in your area.

 Question: What career opportunities are available for teacher’s assistants?